Values Clarification - Why Is It Important?

 Adler believed that humans have an inherent drive for significance and a desire to feel valued and capable.
 Values Clarification is a concept within Adlerian Therapy which looks to help an individual understand the basis of their feelings or behaviours, from the perspective of the impact of external influences on what they might perceive to be their own personal values and belief system.
 A therapist would encourage the individual to recognise their own reactions and make their own connections back to how certain things may be affecting the way they see or feel about themselves.
 This can then open a door for the individual to decide which of their values and beliefs are their own, and potentially to begin to further develop their own values.

-Alfred Adler believed that our values can be influenced by birth order, early experiences particularly the dynamics within the family and the relationships and interactions with parents and caregivers during our formative years, social context (cultural norms, societal expectations, and the values transmitted by significant others, such as parents, teachers, and community members), subjective perceptions (how we perceive ourselves and others and our beliefs about what is important and meaningful, or interpretations of success and happiness), the pursuit of significance (drive to feel valued, capable, and to contribute meaningfully to our social environment), and the goals we set for ourselves.
+Alfred Adler believed that our values can be influenced by birth order or by early experiences particularly the dynamics within the family and the relationships and interactions with parents and caregivers during our formative years.
+They can be influenced by something called social context, which means the cultural norms, societal expectations, and the values transmitted by significant others, such as parents, teachers, and community members.
+They can be influenced by subjective perceptions (i.e. how we perceive ourselves and others and our beliefs about what is important and meaningful, or interpretations of success and happiness).
+And, lastly he believes that they could be influenced by the pursuit of significance - our drive to feel valued, capable, and to contribute meaningfully to our social environment - and by the goals we set for ourselves.

 A few years ago, my own personal experience of a deterioration in my mental health is what drove me to return to studying psychology and, ultimately, train as a practitioner in the profession.